When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.

 2. Optimize your in-store search

-Oftentimes, many visitors won’t have the patience to look through your categories.
-Instead, they’ll search using specific keywords.
+Often, many visitors won’t have the patience to look through your categories.

-Don’t forget to account for typos and alternative items for when you don’t have a particular item in stock.
+Don’t forget to account for typos and alternative items when you don’t have a particular item in stock.

 3. Let your CTAs stand out

-Don’t just use hyperlinks or plain buttons.
 Use distinct colors and sizes to highlight the action you’d want them to take on that page.

 Similarly, check text legibility as well as how you can personalize the CTA text for the right audience.